-Ladies, you have a unique set of clothing choices available to you when you hit the slopes.
+Ladies, are you looking for the best women’s ski pants?
 For better or worse, women’s clothing on the mountain tends to have some dedicated features.

 Five years into my career as a ski instructor in the mountains of Utah, I know what gear belongs on the mountain and what doesn’t.

-Quick Answer: The 5 Best Ski Pants For Women
+Quick Answer: The 7 Best Rated Ski Pants For Women

 - Columbia Women’s Bugaboo Pant